 Liquefactive necrosis is a form of necrosis where there is transformation of the tissue into a liquid viscous mass.

-It can commonly be associated with infection dependant on the site of involvement
+It is commonly associated with infection, dependant on the site of involvement.

 - a lung abscess if considered a form of liquefactive necrosis